The fastest “Is Leap Year” functions

 11 December 2025

-Welcome back to the fast date series, where we squeeze every last nanosecond out of standard date library functions.
+Welcome back to the fast date series, where we showcase techniques to squeeze every last nanosecond out of standard date library functions.

-In this article I present a new faster full-range function to calculate whether a year is a leap year.
+In this article I give an overview and explanation of various functions that people have developed to calculate whether a year is a leap year.
 This type of calculation is a fundamental date library utility, it is used all over the place: validating and parsing dates, determining the Nth last weekday of a month, handling month overflow/underflow when adjusting the day, etc.

 Sections: